In advance, tie two ends of a long rope together to form large circle.

 How To Play Narrative

-This exercise is a wonderfully accessible variation of the classic group initiative Human Knot (see Leadership Tips for why it’s become so popular.)
+This exercise is a wonderfully accessible variation of the classic group initiative Human Knot (see Leadership Tips tab for why it’s become so popular.)

 In advance, you need to tie the ends of a long rope (approx 10+ metres or 30′) together to form a large rope circle.
 Then, lay this bundle of rope on the ground in such a way that it appears as if several rope coils are sitting atop one another.

 Gather your group around the rope, and ask them to step forward and grasp one section of rope with both hands.
-This exercise works best if you encourage your group to grab a piece of the rope which lays furthest away from them, ie the arms of most people will cross one another.
+This exercise works best if you encourage your group to grab a piece of the rope that lays furthest away from them, ie the arms of most people will cross one another.

 Clasping the rope, and not letting go, ask your group to stand up.
-From a bird’s eye perspective, the rope should appear heavily tangled and criss-crossed between your group’s many hands.
+From a bird’s eye perspective, the rope should appear heavily tangled and crisscrossed between your group’s many hands.